XENODU Virtual Environments

 Experiential Learning Environments

-The Xenodu platform is being used for training and education as a media-driven learning tool to support social and emotional development by various organisations ranging from schools, colleges and universities to the BBC and the NHS (National Health Service, UK).
+The Xenodu platform is being used for training and education as an immersive media-driven learning tool to support personal and social development by various organisations, ranging from schools, colleges and universities to the BBC and the NHS (National Health Service, UK).

-By providing an audio-visual resource of experiential learning environments, our platform has proven effective in engaging learners with a fun and interactive approach to personal and social skills development with noticeable improvements particularly in learners’ confidence and self-esteem.
+By providing an audio-visual resource of experiential learning environments, our platform has proven effective in engaging participants with a fun and interactive approach to personal and social skills development with noticeable improvements particularly in participants’ confidence and self-esteem.

 Positive, measurable effects on learning outcomes have consistently been achieved using our platform, as well as providing support for other subjects within educational programmes.